mementum/cpp17-iterating-problems/src/en/0007-preface.md

 If a solution introduces new concepts, be it from *C++17* or previous standards, it is specifically mentioned.
 That is the whole point of the exercise, apply a variety of techniques and the tools of the *C++* arsenal, embedding that knowledge deep in one's brain.

-I have obviously read blogs and quickly scanned books and seen online *C++* online reference guides over the years.
-And I have used the reference guides during the writing of this text.
-Because I doubted how to do a correct usage of something, to see alternatives and to explore the member functions.
+I have obviously read blogs and quickly scanned books and seen *C++* online reference guides over the years.
+And I have used the reference guides during the writing of this text, if I doubted how to correctly use something, looking also for alternatives and to explore member functions of containers, for example.

 But I want to say something: if I have not understood a concept or technique, I have not used it.
 Copying code is something even AI can do, but that would not bring me personally any further.
-It is not about solving the problem with someone else's code and idea, it is about doing it myself, because I understand how to do things.
+It is not about solving the problem with someone else's code and ideas, it is about doing it myself, because I understand how to do those things.

-Savvy *C++* programmers will obviously identify several areas of improvements, obvious error and even things that work due to sheer luck.
-They should not hesitate to provide feedback on the repository as that will bring one step closer to better understand and use *C++*.
+Savvy *C++* programmers will obviously identify several areas of improvement, obvious errors and even things that work due to sheer luck.
+They should not hesitate to provide feedback on the repository as that will bring me one step closer to better understand and use *C++*.
 As a hobby programmer of course, but a programmer nonetheless.

 /// note
 In other cases I simply left things a bit untidy, because my other life (the real one) has a higher priority and an incredible gravitational pull.
 Please, be lenient with this humble coder.